e-rasvet/voiceannotation/README.md

 {{VOICEANNOTATION:TEXT=journal entry:ATT=534147385:COMM=Hello.
 How are you today? }}
 This text be added to entry automatically and allow the filter to parse this tag to media player with popup window.

+For adding voice annotation, you need to activate filter on your Moodle settings page, and highlight any text in journal entry.
+You will see microphone button in right-bottom corner of your browser screen.
+Click it and record your voice annotation.

 Version
 =======
 1.0